-family intensions by a pursing student re garding health issues
+family interview by a nursing student regard ing health issues

-family interview by a nursing student reg teaching session with nursing student garding nearth issues
+teaching session with nursing student

 lecture

 demonstration

 physical assessment

 other

-"Conditions" are prohibited.
-Duplication and, for same and the conditions under which sam Purpose: Self/Peer/Instructor EvaIndividual/Class Present luation
+for same and the conditions under which same m Purpose: Self/Peer/Instructor Evaluation Individual/Class Presentation distribution in any form are forbidden unless permission hay be done are detailed below. ion

-Conditions for use: be stored in a locked storage area until erased.
+Conditions for use:

+To be erased after two years.
+Video will be s tored in a locked storage area until erased.

+To be retained in library

+Other (state): to make copies

-ents.
-Each parent and/or person over 18 provide a signature ent.
-If signing for a dependent indicate the relationship.
-Signatures X
+Each parent and/or person over 18 provide a signature If signing for a dependent indicate the relationship.
+Signatures X X X X X X

-X

-X

-X

-x

 Student name